ByRef Argument Type Mismatch in Excel VBA

 In the above code of Macro1, I have not declared any variable rather simply assigned the value to the variable.

-On the other hand for Macro2 I have declared the variable “A” as long.
-If you try running this code it will cause “ByRef Argument Type Mismatch” VBA Error.
+On the other hand, for Macro2, I have declared the variable “A” as long.
+If you try running this code, it will cause the “ByRef Argument Type Mismatch” VBA Error.

 Solution1: To avoid these kinds of situations, the first solution is to declare the variable in both the procedures and assign the same data type.

 Solution2: An alternative solution is to make the variable declaration mandatory by adding the “Option Explicit” word at the top of the module.

 What this will do is that before it shows VBA “ByRef Argument Type Mismatch,” Error, it actually asks us to declare the variable first.